 Marcotte, Hamilton, Beaupré

-Appeal from a judgment of the Superior Court dismissing a motion for the judicial recognition of a right of ownership through acquisitive prescription and claiming compensatory and punitive damages.
+Appeal from a judgment of the Superior Court dismissing an application for judicial review.
 Dismissed.

 Text of the decision: http://citoyens.soquij.qc.ca